Overview of USMLE Requirements

-This data suggests that students who are mastering the ability to study effectively for module examinations will continue to do so for boards.
-Additionally the knowledge gained from the Phase 1 curriculum goes far beyond preparing you for boards.
+These data suggest that students who are mastering the ability to study effectively for module examinations will continue to do so for boards.
+Additionally, the knowledge gained from the Phase 1 curriculum goes far beyond preparing you for boards.
 It gives you the foundation for effective critical thinking, synthesis and application to the patient with complex disease.
 This will not only be critical for outstanding performance in the clerkships, but will also be necessary to effectively care for your patients.

 Feinberg USMLE Requirements